ffroliva/zopa/homework/README.md

 # Requirements

-In order to run the quote.exe file you  first need to execute the following comand:
+In order to run the quote.exe file you  first need to execute the following command:

 ```sh
 mvn clean install